splunk/public-o11y-docs/incident-intelligence/generate-alerts/ingest-cloudwatch.rst

         }
     }

-Transformed JSON  data for the example call that is processed and saved in Incident Intelligence:
+Example transformed JSON data for the example alarm that is processed and saved as an alert in Incident Intelligence:

 .. code-block:: json